vec1or/tomorrow-school-projects/go-reloaded/README.md

 $ cat result.txt
 Punctuation tests are... kinda boring, what do you think?
 ```

+## Acknowledgements

+This project is based on the [01-edu Go Reloaded subject](https://public.01-edu.org/subjects/go-reloaded/).

 ## For Testing
 Type: ```go test -v```